A Conic Model for Electrolyzer Scheduling: Numerical Study

-\subsection{Comparison of the solution quality}
+\subsection{Comparison of the Solution Quality}

-\subsectionspaceafter This section compares the models proposed in Section~\ref{sec:model} in terms of profit, dispatch decisions, and hydrogen production.
-The dataset for year $2019$ includes $95$ hours with negative electricity prices, spread across 20 days.
-Based on the heuristic proposed in Equation~\eqref{eq:cc}, we found that for the year $2019$, the proposed relaxations are exact for a maximum hydrogen demand above $D^{\mathrm{max}} = 296.3\,\mathrm{kg}$, corresponding to the hydrogen produced when the electrolyzer runs in full-load operation $70.4$\% of the time.\footnote{For the relaxations to be inexact for more than $2$ days, an unrealistically low maximum hydrogen demand below $25$\% is necessary.
-This demonstrates that the relaxations are exact under prevalent operating conditions.} Therefore, we choose a maximum daily hydrogen demand corresponding to 90\%, which ensures that the relaxations $\mathrm{HYP}$-$\mathrm{L}$ and $\mathrm{HYP}$-$\mathrm{SOC}$ are always exact.
+This section compares the models proposed in Section~\ref{sec:model} in terms of profit, dispatch decisions, and hydrogen production.
+Based on the heuristic proposed in Equation~\eqref{eq:cc}, we found that for the year $2019$, the proposed relaxations are exact for a maximum hydrogen demand above $D^{\mathrm{max}} = 296.3\,\mathrm{kg}$, corresponding to the hydrogen produced when the electrolyzer runs in full-load operation $70.4$\% of the time.
+For the relaxations to be inexact for more than $2$ days, an unrealistically low maximum hydrogen demand below $25$\% is necessary.
+This emphasizes that the proposed relaxations are exact under prevalent operating conditions.
+Therefore, we choose a maximum daily hydrogen demand corresponding to 90\%, which ensures that the relaxations $\mathrm{HYP}$-$\mathrm{L}$ and $\mathrm{HYP}$-$\mathrm{SOC}$ are always exact.
 This implies that $\mathrm{HYP}$-$\mathrm{L}$ results in the same dispatch decisions as $\mathrm{HYP}$-$\mathrm{MIL}$.
 Therefore, we do not explicitly report the results for model $\mathrm{HYP}$-$\mathrm{L}$.